RyanSnodgrass/notredame_club_membership_app/README.md

   = u.l_name
   - if @club.memberships.include?(u)
     %h5 Current Member
-    / logic to expell member.
+    / logic to expel member.
   - else
     %h5 Not a Member
     = form_for([@club, @new_membership]) do |f|